 1.2 “Affiliate” means any entity that directly or indirectly controls, is controlled by, or is under common control with the subject entity, where “control” refers to the power to direct or cause the direction of the subject entity, whether through ownership of voting securities, by contract or otherwise.

 1.3 “Audit Reports” has the meaning given in Section 5.4.4 (Audit Reports).

-1.4 “Customer Personal Data” means any personal data of EU data subjects contained within the data provided to or accessed by ClickUp by or on behalf of Customer or Customer end users in connection with the Services.
+1.5 “Customer Personal Data” means any personal data or personal information of data subjects contained within the data provided to or accessed by ClickUp by or on behalf of Customer or Customer end users in connection with the Services.

-1.17 “Transfer Solution” means the Model Contract Clauses or another solution that enables the lawful transfer of personal data to a third country in accordance with Article 45 or 46 of the GDPR (for example, the EU-U.S. Privacy Shield).
+1.19 “Transfer Solution” means the Standard Contractual Clauses or another solution that enables the lawful transfer of personal data to a third country in accordance with Article 45 or 46 of the GDPR.

-1.18 The terms “personal data”, “data subject”, “processing”, “controller”, “processor” and “supervisory authority” as used in this Addendum have the meanings given in the GDPR, and the terms “data importer” and “data exporter” have the meanings given in the Standard Contractual Clauses.
+1.20 The terms “personal data”, “data subject”, “processing”, “controller”, “processor” and “supervisory authority” as used in this Addendum have the meanings given in the GDPR and LGPD, as applicable, and the terms “data importer” and “data exporter” have the meanings given in the Standard Contractual Clauses.
 The terms “personal information”, “Business”, and “Service Provider” have the meanings set forth in the CCPA.